turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 }
 ```

 Like I mentioned earlier, we'll be adding a test after adding a new feature for the smart contract.
-First let's update the import statement at the top of the file.
+First let's update the import statement at the top of the file (`__tests__/main.unit.spec.ts`).

 ```typescript
 import { u128, VMContext } from 'near-sdk-as'